GrzegorzKozub/tulipany/README.md

 Note that for brevity I skipped hosting and serving the web client.

+**Thou shalt not start from µ-services**

+I know, and if I was going for something like a prototype or a more far reached MVP I would opt for a single API and a single background service to start with.
+Then monitoring and telemetry comes in to drive (among others) the architecture changes.

+In the case of this very exercise I wanted to show a possible architecture approach that might unfold after the product had gained some maturity and its user-base had grown.
+Granted, I was guessing regarding the load and peek times.

 **Do I really need the event bus**

 In most cases each context contains an API and a background service.
 They would communicate via domain events.
 Now this may be an overkill and we could possibly use something like web hooks or API calls (synchronous domain events?).
 We would trade temporal coupling here though.